ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **FreeBSD Driver Connection**

-When you call a function in a FreeBSD driver, you’re often asking the kernel or your own driver logic to perform a very specific task, for example:
+When you call a function in a FreeBSD driver, you're often asking the kernel or your own driver logic to perform a very specific task, for example:

 * Calling `bus_space_read_4()` to read a 32-bit hardware register.
 * Calling your own `mydevice_init()` to prepare a device for use.

 The principle is exactly the same as the `add()` example:

 The function takes parameters, does its job, and returns control to where it was called.
-The difference in kernel space is that the “job” might involve talking directly to hardware or managing system resources, but the calling process is identical.
+The difference in kernel space is that the "job" might involve talking directly to hardware or managing system resources, but the calling process is identical.

 **Tip for Beginners**
-Even if a function doesn’t return a value (its return type is `void`), calling it still triggers its entire body to run.
-In drivers, many important functions don’t return anything but perform critical work like initializing hardware or setting up interrupts.
+Even if a function doesn't return a value (its return type is `void`), calling it still triggers its entire body to run.
+In drivers, many important functions don't return anything but perform critical work like initializing hardware or setting up interrupts.

 Function Call Flow
-When your program calls a function, control jumps from the current point in your code to the function’s definition, runs its statements, and then comes back.
+When your program calls a function, control jumps from the current point in your code to the function's definition, runs its statements, and then comes back.
 Example flow for add(3, 4) inside main():

 ```c